RobertArtigas/DCT2SQL/README.md

 ## Development
-IF you want me to continue improving this SQL DLL code generator, THEN send me an e-mail that you are using **DCT2SQL**.
+IF you want me to continue improving this SQL DLL code generator, THEN e-mail me that you are using **DCT2SQL**.
- It might be useful to include your use case scenario for **DCT2SQL** and a description of how it helps the ROI of the business you are involved in working.
+  It might be useful to include your use case scenario for **DCT2SQL** and a description of how it helps the Return On Investment (ROI) of the business you are involved in working.
   After all is said and done, information technology is there to support the business goals.
   And the translation of business goals to automation with information technology is our job.

+SI desea que continúe mejorando este generador de código DLL SQL, ENTONCES envíeme un correo electrónico indicando que está utilizando **DCT2SQL**.
+Podría ser útil incluir el escenario de su caso de uso para **DCT2SQL** y una descripción de cómo ayuda al retorno de la inversión (ROI) de la empresa en la que está involucrado.
+  Después de todo lo dicho y hecho, la tecnología de la información está ahí para respaldar los objetivos comerciales.
+  Y la traducción de los objetivos comerciales a la automatización con tecnología de la información es nuestro trabajo.

-# DCT2SQL (SQL DDL Code Generator)
+# DCT2SQL: SQL DDL Code Generator (Generador de código SQL DDL)
 Clarion dictionary to SQL DDL back end code generation templates.

 This will take a clarion dictionary (DCT) and create SQL DDL code for several SQL back ends.